SPH Media Trust: Okta foundation for a modernised subscriber-centric future

 At the deployment completion, the Okta CIAM Universal Directory had over one million activated users, with over 200K users authorised under the Single Sign On (SSO) and over 800K users enrolled by Multi-Factor Authentication (MFA).

 The calibre of Okta’s Customer Success experts enabled them to make direct, authoritative connections at the C-and board levels.
 SMT experienced this unique strength of Okta’s offering – the ability to demonstrate both business and technical value to all stakeholders.
 Jensen knew that with strategic initiatives, such as the introduction of a transformative technology like Okta, securing top-down support was essential for success.

 Collaboration throughout design and deployment was viewed by SMT as key to why the project was completed to deadline.
 Jensen said: “We were able to honestly talk through what the blockers were, how the next sprint was going to be executed and when to prioritise issues for escalation to management,” Okta’s solutions driven approach pushed the engineering team and “embedded the lessons learnt at each step – understanding the specific requirements of our OAG architecture is an example - to deliver a best practice environment for SMT”.

 Value added training speeds RoI for Tier 1 application

-SMT engaged professional services to manage day-to-day operations of its legacy platform but decided in this procurement round to invest in its own expertise.
-Jensen explained: “It used to be challenging coping with incidents because there was often a delay in getting help and that’s not acceptable for a Tier 1 application.”
+“It used to be challenging coping with incidents because there was often a delay in getting help and that’s not acceptable for a Tier 1 application,” Jensen explained.